pH-7/GoodJsCode/readme.md

 Function names are like subheadings in an article - they simply tell you what the function does.

-Also, each word of a function name should be capitalised except the first letter of the function.
+Also, each word of a function name should be capitalized except the first letter of the function.
 This is known as **lowerCamelCase**, like `isNameValid()`.

 **[⬆️ Back to top](#-table-of-contents)**